awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 +  Does not restrict product usage by time or other restrictions
 +  Compatible with 1\-click fulfillment experience
 +  Everything required to utilize the product is contained within the software including client applications
-+  Default user utilizes a randomized password and/or creation of initial user requires verification that the subscriber is authorized to use the instance using a value unique to the instance such as instance ID
++  Default user utilizes a randomized password and/or creation of initial user requires verification that the buyer is authorized to use the instance using a value unique to the instance such as instance ID

- **For Free or Paid products:**
+ **For free or paid products:**
 +  No additional license is required to use the product
-+  Subscriber does not have to provide personally identifiable information \(e\.g\. email address\) to use the product **AMI preparation**
++  Buyer does not have to provide personally identifiable information \(e\.g\. email address\) to use the product **AMI preparation**
 +  Utilizes hardware virtual machine \(HVM\) virtualization and 64\-bit architecture
 +  Does not contain any known vulnerabilities, malware or viruses
-+  Subscribers have OS\-level administration access to the AMI
++  Buyers have OS\-level administration access to the AMI
 +  Run your AMI through AMI Self Service Scanning

  **For Windows AMIs:**